The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Introduction

 \section{Introduction}

-The seminal paper by \cite{Herrero1992} presented the results of a spectroscopic analysis of 25 Galactic O-type stars using plane-parallel, hydrogen+helium, non-LTE stellar atmosphere models.
-Using mid-resolution spectra covering the 4000\,–\,5000\,\AA\ range, they reported that more than 60\% of the stars exhibited helium (He) abundances higher than the cosmic standard.
-This result was unexpected given the state-of-the-art understanding of stellar interiors and evolution at the time \citep[e.g.,][]{Maeder1990}: the existence of a large radiative zone surrounding the convective core of a massive main sequence star was avoiding that elements generated in the core during hydrogen burning could reach the external layers of the star.
+\citet{Herrero1992} carried out the first systematic quantitative spectroscopic analysis of a sample of Galactic O-type stars using plane-parallel, hydrogen+helium, non-LTE stellar atmosphere models.
+They reported that more than 60\% of the 25 analyzed stars exhibited helium (He) abundances higher than the cosmic standard.
+This result was unexpected given the understanding of stellar interiors and evolution at the time \citep[e.g.,][]{Maeder1990}, according to which the large radiative envelope surrounding the convective core of a massive main-sequence star was expected to prevent processed material produced in the core during hydrogen burning from reaching the stellar surface.

-Most of the enriched stars were either fast rotators or objects with low surface gravities and high luminosities -- that is, those classified as Ia, Iab, or displaying the f and (f) qualifiers \citep[see, e.g.,][]{Sota2011} -- indicating that, from a single-star evolutionary perspective, they had already evolved significantly away from the zero-age main sequence (ZAMS).
-This inconsistency between the abundances resulting from the spectroscopic analyses and theoretical predictions became widely known as the {\em helium discrepancy problem} \citep{Herrero1992}.
-Moreover, these findings were consistent with earlier pioneering works by \citet{Walborn1970, Walborn1971, Walborn1976}, \citet{Kudritzki1983}, \citet{Bohannan1986}, \citet{Voels1989}, and \citet{Schonberner1988}, which had already reported stars not only with helium-enriched surfaces, but also with carbon, nitrogen and oxygen (CNO) abundance patterns indicative of CNO-cycle processing -- namely, simultaneous enrichment in helium and nitrogen, depletion of carbon, and nearly normal oxygen.
+Most of the He enriched stars were either fast rotators or objects with low surface gravities and high luminosities, indicating that, from a single-star evolutionary perspective, they would have already evolved significantly away from the zero-age main sequence (ZAMS).
+This inconsistency between the abundances resulting from the spectroscopic analyses and theoretical predictions became widely known as the {\em helium discrepancy problem} This finding was in line with earlier works by \citet{Walborn1970, Walborn1971, Walborn1976}, \citet{Kudritzki1983}, \citet{Bohannan1986}, \citet{Voels1989}, and \citet{Schonberner1988}, who had already reported stars not only with He enriched surfaces, but also with carbon, nitrogen and oxygen (CNO) abundance patterns indicative of CNO-cycle processing.